wstrange/dartdap/README.md

 Methods in the package throws exceptions which are subclasses of the [LdapException] abstract class.

-See the documentation for [LdapException] class for more details.
+See the [LdapException] class for more details.

 ## Breaking changes